mutazjustmutaz/subtitlefix/README.md

-This  script can resync .srt subtitle files that have a fixed offset between the subtitles' timestamps and the media file's timestamps.
+This  script can resync .srt subtitles files that have a fixed offset between the subtitles' timestamps and the video's timestamps.
 It can also remove closed captions.

-Options:
+#### Options:

 --ma : Add minutes (integers only)